-A total of four Semi-Finals will be held in London and Bristol, beginning at 10am and finishing at 5pm.
-Each of the 100 remaining competitors will be required to compete at one Semi-Final as part of a team of five arranged by Aspiring Solicitors.
+A total of four Semi-Finals will be held and hosted virtually by Aspiring Solicitors and sponsor firms.
 The judging panel will consist of the Aspiring Solicitors team and representatives from the host firm that may include trainees, graduate recruitment members, associates or partners.

 The best performers at the Semi-Finals will progress to the Grand Final.

-The Grand Final is a full-day event held at the Barclays Headquarters in London.
+The Grand Final is a full-day event.
 The judging panel will consist of partners and senior lawyers.

-Tasks will consist solely of team-based exercises, most of which will have a question and answer element.
-All topics will be unseen and will truly test the depth of each team member’s knowledge of several different business sectors.
+This assessment centre style day will involve unseen topics and will truly test the depth of each team member’s knowledge of several different business sectors.

 Aspiring Solicitors reserves the right to combine Grand Final teams and/or alter the composition of Grand Final teams as/where required.